Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Abstract

 \section{Abstract}

 Motivated by the prospect of a two-dimensional square-lattice geometry for semiconductor spin qubits, we explore the realization of the Parity Architecture with quantum dots (QDs).
-This is part of the endeavor of developing architectures that advance the utilization of spin qubits for quantum computing while harnessing their advantages, such as their fast timescales---especially of the nearest-neighbor interaction---and small size.
-We present sequences of spin shuttling and quantum gates that implement the Parity Quantum Approximate Optimization Algorithm (QAOA) on a lattice constructed of identical unit cells, where the circuit depth is independent of the problem Hamiltonian and the system size.
-We further develop an error model, including a general description of the shuttling errors as a function of the probability distribution function of the valley splitting, and estimate the errors during one round of Parity QAOA, which is mainly limited by the valley splitting.
+We present sequences of spin shuttling and quantum gates that implement the Parity Quantum Approximate Optimization Algorithm (QAOA) on a lattice constructed of identical unit cells, such that the circuit depth is always constant.
+We further develop a detailed error model for a hardware-specific analysis of the Parity Architecture and we estimate the errors during one round of Parity QAOA.
+The model includes a general description of the shuttling errors as a function of the probability distribution function of the valley splitting, which is the main limitation for the performance.
+We compare our approach to a superconducting transmon qubit chip and we find that with high-fidelity spin shuttling the performance of the spin qubits is competitive or even exceeds the results of the transmons.
 Finally, we discuss the possibility of decoding the logical quantum state and of quantum error mitigation.
 We find that already with near-term spin qubit devices a sufficiently low physical error probability can be expected to reliably perform Parity QAOA with a short depth in a regime where the success probability compares favorably to standard QAOA.